BobGerman/Ignite24-Labs/LAB-441/instructions-skillable-ignite24.md

 In Visual Studio Code:

 1. In the **appPackage** folder, open **declarativeAgent.json** file.
-1. Just to keep track of the changes, change the name to "Product support 2"
 1. Add the following code snippet to the file:

     ```json